SAP/project-sailor/README.rst

 Contributing
 ============

 We welcome all contributions either in form of issues, code contributions, questions or any other formats.
 For details please refer to the `Contributing Page <https://sap.github.io/project-sailor/contributing.html>`__ in the documentation.
+Please also take a look at the general SAP `contribution information <https://github.com/SAP/.github/blob/main/CONTRIBUTING.md>`__.

 Licensing